 And did we mention the Old Courthouse?
 Well, this is one of the historic sites in the Gateway Arch National Park that you should not miss.

 And while the courthouse is popular for the Dred Scott case, history shows that over 300 freedom suits took place here by 1860.
 This part of American history will make you love this part of the country.
-So, the Old Courthouse tells it all if you want to learn more about the struggles for freedom and justice in American history.
+So, the Old Courthouse tells it all if you want to learn more about American history’s struggles for freedom and justice.

 And if you want a good place to relax after an eventful day, try Angad Arts Hotel.
 It is just 3 miles from the Gateway Arch and has private parking, a restaurant, a bar, and a fitness center.